animastralis/SpaceShooterSeries/README.md

-# EndlessRunnerSeries
+# SpaceShooterSeries
-The same endless runner game made with different languages and frameworks
+The same space shooter game made with different languages and frameworks